Shaheen Merali

 Shaheen Merali (born 1959) is a Tanzanian writer, curator, critic, and artist.
 Merali began his artistic practice in the 1980s committing to social, political and personal narratives.
 As his practice evolved, he focused on functions of a curator, lecturer and critic and has now moved into the sphere of writing.
-Previously he was a key lecturer at Central Saint Martins School of Art (1995-2003), a visiting lecturer and researcher at the University of Westminster (1997-2003) and the Head of the Department of Exhibition, Film and New Media at the Haus der Kulturen der Welt, Berlin (2003-2008).
+Previously he was a key lecturer at Central Saint Martins School of Art (1995–2003), a visiting lecturer and researcher at the University of Westminster (1997–2003) and the Head of the Department of Exhibition, Film and New Media at the Haus der Kulturen der Welt, Berlin (2003–2008).
 A regular speaker on ideas of contemporary exhibition making internationally, in 2018 he was the keynote speaker at the International Art Gallery of the Aga Khan Diamond Jubilee Arts Festival, Lisbon.

 As an exhibition maker at the Haus der Kulturen der Welt, Merali curated several exhibitions accompanied by publications which he edited, including The Black Atlantic; Dreams and Trauma - Moving images and the Promised Lands; and Re-Imagining Asia, One Thousand Years of Separation.
-Merali was the co-curator of the 6th Gwangju Biennale, Korea (2006) and the co-curator of Berlin Heist or the enduring fascination of walled cities for the 4th Mediations Biennale, Poland (2014-2015).
+Merali was the co-curator of the 6th Gwangju Biennale, Korea (2006) and the co-curator of Berlin Heist or the enduring fascination of walled cities for the 4th Mediations Biennale, Poland (2014–2015).

 In 1988, Merali co-founded the Panchayat Arts Education Resource Unit in and around Spitafields Market.
 The Unit's main function was one of collecting ephemera, documents and publications.
 The collection provided research material aimed to illustrate the link between modern and contemporary art and activism through archival practices focused on the work of South Asian, Black and issue-based artists in the United Kingdom and internationally.
 The Panchayat archival material was donated and is now part of the Tate library's Special Collection in London.

 Early life and education

 Merali was born in 1959 in Tanganyika, now known as Tanzania.
-His family left India and arrived to Tanganyika in the early 20th century as part of the British colonial campaign to explore to explore its colonial labour policy following its indentured labour policy.
+His family left India and arrived to Tanganyika in the early 20th century as part of the British colonial campaign to explore its colonial labour policy following its indentured labour policy.
 The South Asian labour was sent to East Africa to assist the further urbanisation and industrialisation of the East African territories.
 Merali's mother was born in Mombasa, Kenya, and his father was born in Mwanza, Tanganyika.
 A decade after the independence, Merali's family came to the UK as British subjects.
 Merali, then 11 years old, and his family settled in Borough of Enfield, North London.
 Merali attended Arnos School and then later Southgate college.
 He then completed his Foundation Course in Art and Design in Barnet College.
 After graduating, he attended Gwent College of Education, now known as Gwent College, Newport, where he did his undergraduate in sculpture.
 After graduating, Merali continued to live in Newport for a further year during which he worked with young adults on community based projects, focusing on housing estates.